w3c/wai-arrm/content/index.md

 ## Customizing ARRM for Your Situation

-ARRM also guides organizations that want to customize their own accessibility roles and Responsibilities Model, based on considerations in their organizations.
+ARRM also guides organizations that want to customize their own accessibility roles and Responsibilities Mapping, based on considerations in their organizations.
 To facilitate this, ARRM includes:

 * **[Deciding who is responsible](https://deploy-preview-9--wai-arrm.netlify.app/planning/arrm/decision-tree/)** that provides steps for deciding which roles have which level responsibilities.